 The original data remains under the responsibility of the controller (in the words of the GDPR), who decides the right protection level according to confidentiality stakes.
 Besides, the controller will keep the proof receipt provided by Woleet, allowing to look for the signature proof in the blockchain independently from Woleet.

 The absence of confidential data in the proof makes it possible to anchor a signature proof in a public ledger like Bitcoin and to leverage this open and distributed ledger system, whileprotecting data confidentiality.
 This anchoring in a public blockchain confers even more credibility to the proof.
 Anybody can perform proof validation by his/her own means, as long as the data controller lets him access to the document and the proof receipt.

 Digital signature made by Woleet relies on an asymmetric key pair that does not contain the identity of the signatory.

 The signatory can perform an e-signature without revealing his/her identity.
 Proving possession of private key is sufficient to demonstrate the execution of the e-signature.
 The signatory is free to prove his/her identity at any moment, potentially depending on who asks for signature validation.
 Identity management is placed under the control of signatories.

-In the next post we will explain how advanced e-signature is available with Bitcoin evidence.
-Stay tuned and see you next week!
+Editor’s Note: In the next post we will explain how advanced e-signature is available with Bitcoin evidence.
+Read it now here!